Jako/PHx-Modifier/README.md

 ago | Returns a pretty date format in seconds, minutes, weeks or months ago.
 Takes in unixtime. aliasid | Returns id from a given alias (should be unique) or a default value.
-Returns the first id for duplicate aliases. cdata | Surround not empty string with cdata tag. closing tag has to be replaced by a plugin – otherwise it is detected as closing snippet tag and will be removed by PHx. date_ger | Returns german formatted date. daterange | Returns daterange by removing equal days and months (and years – by showing only the start date).
-Takes in two unixtime numbers separated by `-`. default | Returns a default value if a string is empty. elsec | Returns the content of a chunk if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elsef | Returns the content of a file if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elses | Returns the result of a snippet call if a phx expression is true – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour.
+Returns the first id for duplicate aliases. cdata | Surround not empty string with cdata tag. closing tag has to be replaced by a plugin – otherwise it is detected as closing snippet tag and will be removed by PHx. countlist | counts the members of a comma separated list. date_ger | Returns german formatted date. daterange | Returns daterange by removing equal days and months (and years – by showing only the start date).
+Takes in two unixtime numbers separated by `-`. default | Returns a default value if a string is empty. docfield | Returns a document field (defaults to pagetitle) of a given docid. doclevel | Returns the doclevel of a given docid. elsec | Returns the content of a chunk if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elsef | Returns the content of a file if a phx expression is false – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour. elses | Returns the result of a snippet call if a phx expression is true – Since PHx surpresses only the output of the then/else branch this modifier could solve issues caused by this behaviour.